Random insights on lead-acid battery theory

 How does one estimate how much energy a lead-acid battery has?
 The answer is unpleasant, yet simple: There is really no way to measure it from the battery electronically.
 After reading quite some material on the subject, that became evident to me: There are plenty of papers describing exotic algorithms for estimating a battery’s health and charge level, and their abundance and variety proves that there’s really no way to tell, except for draining it.

-Actually, there is one way that is considered reliable, which is measuring the open circuit voltage (OCV) after the battery has been disconnected for a while (some say a few hours, battery manufacturers typically require 24 hours).
+There is one way to measure the charge level that is considered reliable, which is measuring the open circuit voltage (OCV) after the battery has been disconnected for a while (some say a few hours, battery manufacturers typically require 24 hours).
 Letting the battery rest allows it to reach a chemical equilibrium, at which point the voltage reflects its charge level.
-This is surely true for a fresh battery.
+This is surely true for a fresh battery, because the OCV reflects the specific gravity of the electrolyte, that is the concentration of the sulfuric acid.

 For example, Power Sonic claims that the OVC goes from 1.94V/cell to 2.16V/cell for 0% to 100% charge respectively.
 As a 12-volt battery has 6 cells, this corresponds to 11.64V to 12.96V.
 These figures are quite similar to those presented by another manufacturer.